 8.3.3. to fulfill the purpose for which you provide it;

-8.3.4. for the purpose of including your company’s logo on our website;
+8.3.4. for the purpose of including your company’s trademarks on our Services;

 9. Security of Data